Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 - Convert messages into tasks and assign them to team members,

-- Keep an eye on conversations and shared files through the “Teamwork” page.
+- Keep an eye on conversations and shared files through the “Teambook” page.

 Cons of using Chanty as a business messaging app:

 Unlike popular Chanty alternatives, the software offers a limited free version that allows a maximum of 5 users.
 Integrations are limited, too.
-I could see these setbacks pushing potential users towards more comprehensive collaboration software.
+I could see these setbacks pushing potential users towards collaboration software that provides teams with the space they need to grow and scale.

 Available for: Web, Windows, Mac, Linux, Android, and iOS